• Skip to primary navigation

 So, they may require more preparation than most other fishes.

-Nonetheless, their exquisite taste always makes up for the extra effort.
+Nonetheless, their excellent taste always makes up for the extra effort.

-One of the most common uses of cobia in the culinary world is its position as an affordable alternative to salmon and tuna.
+One of the most common uses of cobia in the cooking world is its position as an affordable alternative to salmon and tuna.

 However, there are some differences in taste, and the next section will discuss them more.